-If you have aortic valve disease, your doctor at NYU Langone’s Heart Valve Center may recommend minimally invasive procedures to repair a damaged valve.
+If you have aortic valve disease, your doctor at NYU Langone’s Heart Valve Center may recommend nonsurgical procedures to repair a damaged valve.
 We are one of the leading centers for transcatheter aortic valve replacement in the country.

 If you have aortic valve disease, your doctor may recommend transcatheter aortic valve replacement (TAVR), or transcatheter aortic valve implantation (TAVI), which is non-surgical and less invasive than traditional open heart surgery.